1 - AWS Deployment

 ./scripts/create-infra.sh --name=deployment-name --region=us-east-1

 The deployment-name argument is used to generate a deployment name for e.g. tagging resources and naming e.g. the kubernetes cluster and S3 buckets.
 So make sure it is unique across all deployments. (i.e. using a globally unique deployment name).
-Typically this is named after the customer for which the Atolio app is deployed or a particular deployment flavour (e.g. acmecorp or engtest).
+Typically this is set to your company name with an optional suffix if specifying environment (e.g. acmecorp or acmecorp-qa).

 The script automates the following steps (parameterized based on the provided deployment name):